 Director Zack Snyder, producer Christopher Nolan, and writer David S. Goyer have delivered an adaptation of Superman that is parts familiar and foreign as they reboot the franchise after Bryan Singer’s Superman Returns.
 Man of Steel, which remakes Superman: The Movie and Superman II, is an amalgamation of ideas executed with varying degrees of success, as they focus on the man and create a superhero I don’t completely recognize.

 The story, which takes non-linear turns during the first half, begins with the impending destruction of Krypton.
-The planet's main scientist, Jor-El (Russell Crowe), and his wife have the first natural childbirth in centuries, and he decides to save their child, Kal-El, and their species' genetic codex by sending it on a spaceship to Earth.
-Jor-El's eventual plan for the codex is never made clear.
-General Zod (Michael Shannon) attempts a failed coup and he and his soldiers are exiled to the Phantom Zone, which isn't too bad of a punishment considering Krypton explodes soon after.
+The planet’s main scientist, Jor-El (Russell Crowe), and his wife have the first natural childbirth in centuries.
+He decides to save their child, Kal-El, and their species’ genetic codex by sending it on a spaceship to Earth.
+Jor-El’s eventual plan for the codex is never made clear.
+General Zod (Michael Shannon) attempts a failed coup, He and his soldiers are exiled to the Phantom Zone, which isn’t too bad of a punishment considering Krypton explodes soon after.

-Jonathan (Kevin Costner) and Martha Kent (Diane Ladd) find Kal-El and they raise him as their own son, naming him Clark.
-Being on Earth gives Clark super powers that he not only has to learn to control but also has to hide, because Jonathan fears what people will do when they learn about them.
-This causes conflict between them, and there's a very touching scene when Jonathan refuses Clark's help while risking his life.
-However, when he's older, Clark (Henry Cavill) repeatedly saves people, only to quickly leave afterwards before any questions can be asked.
-Ladies, make sure you are around for the scene when Clark steals clothes because his body looks amazing.
+Jonathan (Kevin Costner) and Martha Kent (Diane Ladd) find Kal-El and raise him as their own son, naming him Clark.
+Being on Earth gives Clark super powers that he not only has to learn to control but also has to hide because Jonathan fears what people will do when they learn about them.
+This causes conflict between them, and there’s a very touching scene when Jonathan refuses Clark’s help while risking his life.
+However, when he’s older, Clark (Henry Cavill) repeatedly saves people, only to quickly leave afterwards before any questions can be asked.
+For those interested in such things, make sure you stick around for the scene when Clark steals clothes because his body looks amazing.

 Somehow during this nomadic time as a drifter, he somehow gets a position working on a U.S. military evacuation in the Arctic.
 It is here he discovers an ancient Kryptonion ship as well as reporter Lois Lane (Amy Adams), who in turn discovers his secret.
 On the ship, he encounters the consciousness of Jor-El and learns about Krypton.
 However, activating the ship draws the attention of Zod, who with his team, has escaped the Phantom Zone and seek the codex, though his plan for it isn’t clear either.
 Ultimately, Zod wants to terraform Earth so it will be in habitable for Kryptonians, even though nearby Mars seems like it would be just as suitable.
 Of course, this will make Earth inhabitable for humans.
 Will Clark, with the help of Jor-El, be able to stop Zod?